safx/yavfl/README.md

 ## Install

+    pod 'yavfl'

-Just copy `yavfl.swift` into your project.
+Or, just copy `yavfl.swift` into your project.